term-world/syllabus-template/CODE_OF_CONDUCT.md

 #### Bug bounty

-To mitigate future issues the Mayor has instituted a bug bounty.
+To mitigate future issues the Mayor has instituted a "bug bounty."
 This is a way for you, the citizens, to surface issues with the world.

-* `TODO`: Determine required information and report format
+To report a "bug," a citizen must:

+* complete a `Bug Report` template on a given repository's `Issues` tab

+A member of the Office of the Mayor may be in touch to ask about reproducing or observing the bug.
+Should the report be classified as a "bug," a scaled, appropriate non-letter grade reward will be awarded and announced to citizens at-large.

 ### The "Rules Rule"

-* Convenants in this contract may be changed following:
+Convenants in this contract may be changed.
+This requires a citizen or group of citizens to:
-  * a successful "Pull Request" made on this document _and_
+  * make a successful "Pull Request" on this document _and_
-  * an open course discussion about the proposed change(s)
+  * lead an open course discussion about the proposed change(s)

-* Any changes will then be put to a vote
+Any changes will then be put to a vote.

   * If a vote succeeds with a two-thirds majority (66%) outcome supporting the measure(s) proposed, the change will be made

-* The above applies to all portions of the contract _except_ for the "Basic Grade" and this rule ("Rules Rule")
+The above applies to all portions of the contract _except_ for the `Basic Grade` and this rule ("Rules Rule").

-* The Mayor reserves the following rights:
+The Mayor reserves the following rights:

-  * the right to veto a proposed change if
+  * the right to veto a proposed change if:
-    * the change substantively alters the academic or course community integrity, _or_
+    * the change substantively alters the academic or course community integrity or safety
-    * a rule is superseded via policies governed by the College's academic standards or handbook
+    * a rule is superseded by College policies or academic standards
-  * the right make unilateral changes that that uphold academic and community integrity
+  * the right make unilateral changes that that uphold academic and community integrity or safety

 ### Participation